 Protecting You and Your Property

 Concerns about personal safety and the security of property are shared by all segments of the University community.
-The security of your community depends upon residents working together with the Department of Residence Life (DRL), University Housing, Dining & Conference Services (UHDCS), and University Police Department (UPD) to promote a safety conscious community.
+The security of your community depends upon residents working together with the Department of Residence Life, UHDCS, and University Police to promote a safety conscious community.

-DRL and UHDCS staff are trained to respond to emergency situations and activate local emergency response systems.
-For any emergency, contact the Resident Advisor (RA) on Duty immediately.
-If you need police or fire department assistance, call 911.
+Residence Life and UHDCS staff are trained to respond to emergency situations and activate local emergency response systems.
+For any emergency, contact the Resident Advisoron duty immediately.
+If you need Police or Fire Department emergency assistance, dial 911.

 For your safety, emergency call boxes are located on the walking trail leading to Providence Drive and on the trail leading from West Hall to the Main Apartment Complex.
-In an emergency, simply pick up the receiver for a direct connection to the University Police Dispatcher.
+In an emergency,use this call box to directly connection to the University Police dispatcher.